kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### detailTemplate `String|Function`

-The [template](/api/framework/kendo#methods-template) which is used to render the detail rows.
+The [template](/api/framework/kendo#methods-template) which renders the detail rows.

 #### Example - specify detail template as a function